 - I like to share my knitted wool accessories by wearing them, displaying them at my yarn shop, teaching knitting classes, designing knitting patterns to sell, and spreading the word about my love for wool.
 I like the community that wool helps to create.
 See more Yarn * Crafts * Community at http://www.sheepandshawl.com or come by the shop and chat a while.

-We will still have classes – please check the class schedule under Community & Classes page.
+For classes, please check the class schedule under Community & Classes page, and the NEW calendar!